Excellence & Awards

 The Victorian Curriculum and Assessment Authority (VCAA) showcases excellent work through the VCE Season of Excellence.
 We also recognise student achievement through the VCE Achiever Awards and the VCAA Plain English Speaking Award, and we are involved in the Premier's VCE Award and the Australian Students Prize.

 VCE Season of Excellence

 The VCE Season of Excellence is an annual festival of works created by VCE students in technology, design, multimedia and the cinematic, visual and performing arts.
-Find out how you can take part in the Season, and where the current year's performances and exhibitions will be held.
+Find out how you can take part in the Season, and where the current year's performances, screenings and exhibitions will be held.

 The VCE Leadership Awards recognise the efforts of VCE students in promoting community involvement in their local school and wider community.
 Find out how you can enter an award, and read about the monthly winners for the current VCE year.

 VCAA Plain English Speaking Award